bhuvanarajamani/thecodebee/_posts/2017-02-11-fake-api-for-angular-2+-during-development-using-angularcli.md

   }
 {% endhighlight %}

-`BOOKS_API` contains the path of the data.json file we've created before.
+`BOOKS_API` contains the path of the `data.json` file we've created before.
 We would need to import `Http`, `Observable` classes in order to access the `http` API.
-We also need `map`, `catch` & `throw` operators.
+We also need `map`, `catch` & `throw` operators for mapping the response and catch & throw any errors in that process.

 We now have the service ready and the method `getBooks()` is ready to be called from the component.

 #### Access the data from service in component

-Now that we have the data, let's access the same from our component.
-In order to keep rest of the project structure simple, we would leverage the `app.component.ts` component to access the data and display in the UI.
+Now that we have the service method, let's access the same from our component.
+In order to keep rest of the project structure simple, we would leverage the `app.component.ts` component to access the data from service and display in the UI.

 We need to subscribe to the `getBooks()` method in order to access the data.
 Here is how the `app.component.ts` file would look like with the `subscribe` method.